Vycka/LoadRunner/README.md

     maxIterationsCount: 2000,

     // Minimum amount of worker-threads to precreate
+    // Keep in mind, that slow ScenarioSetup time will slow down new thread creation
     minThreads: 20,

     // Maximum amount of worker-threads that can be created